TUDublinBlanchBusinessIT/project-04arben-2/README.md

 __Cinema Webpage__

 __Description__
 This will be a very basic cinema webpage built with PHP and HTML combined.
-Users can register, and view the current displayed movies.
+Users can log in, register, and view the current displayed movies.